Isi-dev/ComfyUI-UniAnimate-W/README.md

 ## Disclaimer

-I explicitly disclaim any responsibility for user-generated content.
-Users are solely liable for their actions while using these nodes and the generative model.
-I and the source project contributors have no legal affiliation with, nor accountability for, users' behaviors.
-It is imperative to use these nodes and the generative model responsibly, adhering to both ethical and legal standards.
+I am not responsible for any user-generated content.
+Users are fully responsible for their actions when using these nodes and the generative model.
+Neither I nor the contributors to the UniAnimate project have any legal affiliation with or accountability for users' behaviors.
+It is crucial to use these nodes and the generative model responsibly, following both ethical and legal standards.